Review · Gotrax

 Pros

-- + Lightest Gotrax in the catalog at 31 lb — genuine carry-up-stairs portability
+- + Lightest Gotrax in the catalog at 31 lb, with genuine carry-up-stairs portability

 - + Multi-retailer distribution (Amazon, Target, Walmart, Best Buy) + Dallas-based phone support